 Who should volunteer?
 The majority of CBIC research volunteers are healthy adults with no history of neurological or psychiatric problems.
 The exact requirements for participation in a MRI research protocol, including but not limited to age, gender, handedness and medical history, will vary and the decision to include or exclude a participant from a study is made by the researchers according to their approved protocol. [ safety screening form ]

 Who should not volunteer?
 The CBIC is an academic research facility and does not perform diagnostic clinical imaging.
 If you are interested in volunteering for a clinical trial a good starting point would be https://clinicaltrials.gov/

 Who is excluded from volunteering?
-[CBIC Safety Questionnaire] If you have any magnet-non-compatible implanted medical device, or a history of (metallic) injury or shrapnel (especially in/around the head or eyes), or if you have a cardiac pacemaker, or have non-removable metal dental braces/implants, you will likely not be allowed to volunteer as an MRI research subject.
-The bore (opening) of the scanner is 60 cm (24 inches) in diameter, and five to six feet in length.
-The equipment manufacturer has a 300 lbs. maximum weight limit for anyone being imaged in this model of MRI scanner.
-Eyeglasses can not be worn inside of the scanner; in most cases special "magnet compatible" corrective eyeglasses can be provided.
-Use of contact lenses is safe, and is the preferred approach.
-If you have body piercing/s, you must remove them prior to being scanned.
-If not, it will not be possible to scan you.
-If you have skin tattoos on/around the head or neck, it will not be possible to scan you safely within our volunteer (non-medically necessitated) environment.
+If you have certain types of implanted medical device such as a pacemaker, a history of industrial metal working or have non-removable metal dental braces or implants, you will likely not be allowed to volunteer as an MRI research subject.
+The scanner has an opening two feet (60 cm) in diameter, and about six feet (180 cm) in length and a maximum participant weight limit of 300 lb.
+Eyeglasses cannot be worn inside of the scanner but in most cases special MRI-compatible corrective eyeglasses can be provided.
+Use of contact lenses is safe and preferred.
+If you have metallic body piercings, you must remove them prior to being scanned.
+If you have skin tattoos on your head or neck, you may not be eligible for research MRI projects.